HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 Custom Proof / Proposition creation
 ###################################

-A proposition is a locker for a box, and Proof is an unlocker for a box.
-For some reason, the manner in which the box is locked/unlocked can be changed by the SDK developer (should this be sidechain developer?).
+A proposition is a locker for a box, and a proof is an unlocker for a box.
+The manner in which a box is locked/unlocked can be changed by the developer.
 For example, a special box can be opened by two or more independent private keys.
-For such reason, custom Proof/Proposition can be created.
+For this reason, a custom Proof/Proposition can be created.

 * Creating custom Proposition
-  For creating a custom Proposition  ``ProofOfKnowledgeProposition<S extends Secret>`` interface shall be implemented.
-Generic parameter is just a marker for the type of private key.
+  To create a custom proposition  ``ProofOfKnowledgeProposition<S extends Secret>`` interface shall be implemented.
+The generic parameter is a marker for the type of private key.
 For example, *PrivateKey25519* could be used.
-Inside the Proposition, we could use two different public keys to lock the box.
+Inside the proposition, we could use two different public keys to lock the box.

 * Creating custom Proof interface ``Proof<P extends Proposition>`` shall be implemented where *P* is an appropriate Proposition class. ``Function boolean isValid(P proposition, byte[] messageToVerify);`` shall be implemented.
 That function defines whether Proof is valid for a given proposition and Proof or not.
 For example, in the case of Proposition with two different public keys, we could try to verify the message using public keys in Proposition one by one and return true if Proof had been created by one of the expected private keys.